Edgar-Donk/edgar-donk.github.io/README.md

 the clam theme is not used and you are running with windows or mac OS, then the entry widget has to change by adding an element_create and adding the newly created element to layout.
 To find the correct element option, either check out "Changing Widget Colors" or use query layout and element_options, then we see that Entry.field has ('bordercolor', 'lightcolor', 'darkcolor', 'fieldbackground') whereas Entry.textarea has ('font', 'width').
-If you had used the elemnt name background the widget would not have reacted.
+If you had used the element name background the widget would not have reacted.

 We are now in a position to change the element colour and size of any widget, but whenever the state changes our widget will